LiF-x/lifxmod.com/Docs/server-framework-development.md.md

   {
     %recipe =  new ScriptObject(RecipeSmallWoodenShed : Recipes)
     {
-      RecipeName = "Small Wooden Shed";
+      RecipeName = "ExampleBuilding";
       Description = "Description";
       StartingToolsID = 32;
-      SkillTypeID = 18; // The skill for it to populate within SkillLevel = 60;  // The skill level needed to make this ResultObjectTypeID = 2403; // The resulting object from the recipe SkillDepends = 20; // Including influnece of requirements this should sum up to 100 Quantity = 1; //
+      SkillTypeID = 18; // The skill for it to populate within SkillLevel = 60;  // The skill level needed to make this ResultObjectTypeID = 2420; // The resulting object from the recipe SkillDepends = 20; // Including influnece of requirements this should sum up to 100 Quantity = 1; //
-      Autorepeat = 0; // If autorepeat can be used in the client interface IsBlueprint = 0; // If you set this to 1 you have to populate the blueprint table seperatly ImagePath = "path to image relative to server root";
+      Autorepeat = 0; // If autorepeat can be used in the client interface IsBlueprint = 0; // If you set this to 1 you have to populate the blueprint table seperatly ImagePath = "mods/ExampleMod/BuildingImages/Example.png";
       Requirements = JettisonArray("RecipeSmallWoodenShedRequirements");

     };